21 Must-Have Gifts for Readers to Encourage Young Readers (& Make Bookworms Happy Too!)

-Gifts and activities for struggling readers centered around reading can perhaps stir up some interest for books for kids who aren't reading well yet, or just need a little encouragement.
+Gifts and activities for struggling readers centered around books and a love of the printed word in many formats can perhaps stir up an interest in reading for kids who aren't reading well yet, and just need a little encouragement.

 1. Magazine Subscriptions - a Great Gift Idea for Readers!